 Giuseppe Picciola — Born on September 26, 1859 in Parenzo, Istria.
 Italian writer, teacher and patriot.
 Persecuted by the Austrian government for his pro-Italian activism.
 Exiled and moved to Pisa in 1878.
 Graduated in Italian literature from the University of Pisa.
 President of a local branch of the Dante Alighieri Society in Pesaro.
 Delivered the opening speech for the inauguration of a monument to Terenzio Mamiani in Pesaro in 1896.
 Taught at schools in Pesaro, Ancona and Florence.
 Published numerous works.
 Died in Florence on June, 18, 1912.

-Francesco Piranesi — Born in Rome in 1758 or 1759 to a family of Istrian origin.
+Francesco Piranesi — Born in 1758 or 1759 in Rome to a family of Istrian origin.
 Italian engraver, etcher, architect and politician.
 Son of Giovanni Battista Piranesi.
 Brother of Laura Piranesi and Pietro Piranesi.
 Instructed in engraving by his father and sister.
 Began working with his father around 1770.
 Accompanied his father on a trip to the ancient Roman ruins in Pompeii, Paestum and Ercolano in 1770 at age 11.
 He returned again in 1778 at age 19.
 Completed some of his fathers unfinished works.
 Met Gustav III, King of Sweden during his visit to Rome in 1784.
 Accused of participating in the assassination of King Gustav III in 1792.
 Commissioned to take care of Princess Sophia Albertina of Sweden, sister of Gustav III, during her visit to Rome in 1793.
 Friend of Joseph Bonaparte.
 Diplomat, Chief of Police and Commissioner of the Ministry of Finance of the Roman Republic in 1798-1799.
 Exiled from Rome in 1799.
 Moved to Paris with his brother Pietro in 1799.
 Co-founded Piranesi Frères with his brother, a family business which produced terracotta vases modeled on ancient Etruscan pottery.
 Published an art magazine and established an academy of art.
 His engraving work was considered the best in Europe at the time.
 Published numerous works on ancient monuments between 1780-1807.
 Died in Paris on January 3, 1810.

 Giovanni Battista Piranesi